DieTime/qqsort/README.md

 > ❗This project is just an experiment to study the influence of inlining on code performance.

+Machine used for benchmark:

+* AMD Ryzen 7 5800x
+* 16GB RAM
+* Linux 6.2.0

 For the benchmark, a simple C++ [program](./benchmark/main.cpp) was implemented to sort an array of structures in three ways:

 * Sorting using `stl`